The Muppets Make Seattle Their First Stop On New World Museum Tour

 ‘Weird America’ TV Series To Features The Best And Weirdest In The USA

-It wasn’t until 1975 that production began on The Muppet Show which also gave the world new characters to love including Miss Piggy, Fozzie Bear, Animal, The Great Gonzo, Scooter, and Rizzo the Rat.
-Each week’s half-hour show featured a different celebrity to sing and do silly sketches with the critters.
+It wasn’t until 1975 that production began on The Muppet Show which also gave the world new characters to love including Miss Piggy, Fozzie Bear, Animal, The Great Gonzo, Scooter and Rizzo the Rat.
+Each week’s half hour show featured a different celebrity to sing and do silly sketches with the critters.

-The success of The Muppet Show led to a long string of Muppet movies as well as experimenting with other Muppet-themed movies such as The Dark Crystal and Labyrinth and new TV shows like Fraggle Rock and the animated Jim Henson’s Muppet Babies which won four Emmys for Outstanding Animated Program.
+The success of The Muppet Show led to long string of Muppet movies as well as experimenting with other Muppet-themed movies such as The Dark Crystal and Labyrinth and new TV shows like Fraggle Rock and the animated Jim Henson’s Muppet Babies which won four Emmys for Outstanding Animated Program.

 [Featured Image by Damian Dovarganes/AP Photo]